How to Apply for Financial Aid

 Applying for Other Sources of Aid

 There are many other sources of aid outside of the traditional financial aid programs, each with their own rules and application processes.
 Students should track down other sources of aid, and scholarships.
 Many community clubs, organizations, businesses, and churches offer educational scholarships, and some industries offer paid education as an employee benefit.
-Most libraries have a section on college planning that includes information on financial aid.

 Applying for a Student Loan or Parent Loan